Blazored/Toast/README.md

 ```

 ### 1. Register Services
-First, you will need to register the Blazored Toast service in your applications `Startup.ConfigureServices` method.
+You will need to register the Blazored Toast service in your applications `Startup.ConfigureServices` method.

 ```csharp
 public void ConfigureServices(IServiceCollection services)